By: Marilyn L. Davis

 In asking multiple people for suggestions for your recovery, you can manage their impression of you – for a while.
 You can posture as someone who is serious and interested in changing and in the recovery process.
 However, when you do not follow through with the suggestions and directions, your actions give you away.
 You only wanted to seem interested.

 These types of discrepancies in what you say and what you do will cause people to distance themselves from you.
 They will not appreciate taking their time to give you a solution that you did not intend to use.

 Whether it is justified that they internalize this rejection of their suggestions, it happens.
 And it had nothing to do with their advice so much as your reluctance to follow through.

 Use the Answers!

-When my mentor asked me if I was through wasting time in my early recovery, I initially took offense.
-However, when I reflected on how much time, energy and effort I put into getting and using, I realized that I had squandered those things.
+My mentor wanted to know if I’d wasted enough time in my addiction.
+I took offense.
+However, when I realized how much time, energy, and effort I put into using, I knew he was right.
+I did waste time.

 So, another way to look at Shopping for Answers is to realize how much time, energy, and effort you are putting into counterproductive actions when you merely Shop for Answers instead of using the resources.

 Rather than wasting these resources and continuing with self-defeating behaviors, use the information given to you.
 Evaluate the suggestions and directions given you by peers, your support people, sponsor/accountability partner, facilitator, or counselor to decide if the directions, suggestions, or actions recommended have merit.